mgear-dev/mgear_dist/README.md

 MGEAR is under the terms of the MIT License

+*Latest release: 1.1

-For the compiled solvers and example data you can download mGear from: https://gumroad.com/l/mgear
+For the official release, with compiled solvers and example data please download mGear from: https://gumroad.com/l/mgear

 Official Documentation: https://miquelcampos.github.io/mgear/